ornicar/scalariver/README.md

 sends an HTTP request to the scalariform server, and writes the formatted code to the file.

-The client script tries to support all scalariform options.
 For example, this will use a custom server URL, read from stdin and write to stdout even if the source cannot be parsed correctly:

 ```sh
 echo src/main/scala/Scalariver.scala | ./scalariver --url=http://localhost:8098 --stdin --stdout -f
 ```

+The client script supports all scalariform options.

 ### Using your private server